saiyam99/Creating-personal-RASPI3B-OS/README.md

 # Creating-personal-OS
-# UPDATE: Reaaesrching this is more important, because I broke the kernel on which I was using QEMU on soo that is concerning
+# UPDATE: researching this topic is more important, because I broke the kernel on which I was using QEMU on soo that is concerning
 #I will work on researching this subject topics
 This is my journal to mark my journey into creating my own operating system specifically aim at my raspberry pi

 This repo will be my checkpoint and notepad for my progress